KineticLensman/KineticLensman.github.io/_posts/2020-04-18-looping-deep-dive.md

 ## Design planning

 At this point, instead of starting to hack together a quick-and-dirty solution, I decided to spend some time thinking through the overall implementation approach - since `loop` / `recur` seemed like the most complex change I'd yet made to `JKL` 1.0.
+(Incidentally, I made an unconscious decision to implemennt `loop` in the underlying C# rather than to create a `loop` macro in `JKL` itself.
+I only realised a macro would have been an alternative when I came across [this](https://8thlight.com/blog/patrick-gombert/2015/03/23/tail-recursion-in-clojure.html)).

 I wrote this section over several days - in effect roughing out a high-level design of the proposed solution, although I hadn't planned that when I started writing it.
 My first step was to fully understand the context for designing the new functionality, which meant re-acquainting myself with the basics of evaluation in `JKL` itself.

 ## The starting point - `EVAL` in `JKL` 1.0